 The result?
 In all the children, exposure to peanut products greatly decreased the rate of allergy.

 In the children who initially tested negative for peanut allergy, exposure to peanuts reduced the rate of allergy by 86 percent.
 In the children who initially tested positive, exposure to peanuts reduced the rate of allergy by 70 percent.

 So what does this mean for you and your child?
 As a pediatrician, my advice is to talk to your child’s pediatrician so you can decide the best course of action.
 We can answer your questions, tell you how to give your child peanut-containing foods, and refer you to a specialist for further advice and testing if needed.
 We’ll help you decide how to apply (or not apply) the following guidelines:

 - Guideline 1: If a child has severe eczema and/or egg allergy, peanut allergy testing may be recommended.
 A pediatrician or specialist can then advise you on whether or not to introduce peanut-containing foods at 4 to 6 months, and if this should be done under medical supervision.

 - Guideline 2: If a child has mild to moderate eczema, peanut-containing foods may be introduced into the diet around 6 months of age, either at home or under medical supervision.

 - Guideline 3: If a child has no eczema or another food allergy, peanut-containing foods may be introduced at an appropriate age.

 If you have any questions about this topic or other food allergies, talk to your pediatrician.
 We want to make sure you and your child are happy, healthy and prepared for meals and snacks anywhere you go.

-Dr. John Phillips is a board-certified pediatrician with Owensboro Health’s One Health medical group.
-For more information or to schedule an appointment with a One Health provider, call 844-44-MY-ONE (844-446-9663).
+Dr. John Phillips is a board-certified pediatrician with Owensboro Health Medical Group.
+For more information or to schedule an appointment with Owensboro Health Medical Group Children's Center, call 270-688-4480.